thisismisty/widgetintegration/widget-integration.md

 You can change the data-width parameter to suit the layout of your page- this can also be a percentage if required.
 The widget's height will change dynamically based on the content served.
 It is recommended that you don’t apply a fixed width unless required.

 There are two options for 'data-type': "full" or "mini."
-Mini allows you to choose how many deals your widget displays by default on page load, for example “Mini-5” will display 5 deals, whist “Mini-1” will display 1 deal.
+"Mini" allows you to choose how many deals your widget displays by default on page load, for example “Mini-5” will display 5 deals, whist “Mini-1” will display 1 deal.

 ## Pre-filtering deals